-This privacy notice explains why our practice collects information about you and how that information may be used and shared.
+This privacy notice explains why our surgery collects information about you and how that information may be used and shared.

-The employees and partners of the practice use electronic and paper records to create and maintain an in-depth history of your NHS medical care at the practice and elsewhere, to help ensure you receive the best possible healthcare.
-Anyone who accesses your data within the practice can only do so using a ‘smartcard’ that identifies him/her and what he/she accessed.
+The employees and partners of the surgery use electronic and paper records to create and maintain an in-depth history of your NHS medical care at the surgery and elsewhere, to help ensure you receive the best possible healthcare.
+Anyone who accesses your data within the surgery can only do so using a ‘smartcard’ that identifies him/her and what he/she accessed.

 We comply with Data Protection Act in ensuring your personal information is as confidential and secure as possible.